-It happens every day — sibling rivalry.
-How can a mom or dad cope with the endless bickering?
-Not only does the incessant squabbles cause undesired stress in the home, it also creates a rift between siblings that could become best friends.
+Not only do incessant squabbles cause undesired stress in the home, they also create a rift between siblings that could become best friends.

 “Mom, he stole my bear!”